Human rights in Hong Kong: Constitutionality of the statutory framework

 On 10 February 2002, a number of persons gathered at Chater Garden for a procession.
-Civil activist Leung Kwok-hung was the organizer of the procession but did not notify the Commissioner in advance.
+Civil activist Leung Kwok-hung was the organiser of the procession but did not notify the Commissioner in advance.
 A police officer invited him to go through the statutory notification procedure, but Leung refused and was warned of the consequences.
 Initially, the procession consisted of 40 people, but it eventually grew to about 96 persons.
 They ignored police advice for several times, but the procession was at all times peaceful.

-Leung and two others were later charged under section 17A(3)(b)(i) of the Public Order Ordinance for holding an unauthorized assembly.
-They were convicted before the magistrate and were bound over on their own recognizance for $500 for a period of three months; the conviction was upheld by the Court of Appeal.
+Leung and two others were later charged under section 17A(3)(b)(i) of the Public Order Ordinance for holding an unauthorised assembly.
+They were convicted before the magistrate and were bound over on their own recognisance for $500 for a period of three months; the conviction was upheld by the Court of Appeal.

 At the Court of Final Appeal, the constitutionality of the entire statutory notification scheme was challenged.
 Chief Justice Li, Justice Chan PJ, Justice Ribeiro PJ and Sir Anthony Mason NPJ, having considered all the statutory restrictions on the freedom of assembly and the statutory safeguards listed above, held that the notification system was constitutional.
-However, they held that the norm of "ordre public", which existed as a statutory legitimate purpose at that time, was too vague at a statutory level and hence could not be said to be prescribed by law.
+However, they held that the norm of ordre public, which existed as a statutory legitimate purpose at that time, was too vague at a statutory level and hence could not be said to be prescribed by law.
 "Ordre public" was as a result severed, but the term "public order" was sufficiently precise to survive.
 They also remarked in dicta that the norm of "protection of the rights and freedoms of others" was too wide and did not satisfy the legal certainty requirement.
 They affirmed the convictions as the severance did not affect the conviction.
 Justice Bokhary PJ dissented, noting in his judgment that the whole statutory scheme should be struck down except the entitlement to notification.